 On November 1, 2022 the Centers for Medicare and Medicaid Services (CMS) issued the Calendar Year 2023 Final Rule for Services reimbursed under the Medicare Physician Fee Schedule.

-This final rule addressed three issues raised in the proposed rule that had the potential to impact the future of Remote Therapeutic Monitoring (RTM).
+This final rule addressed three issues raised in the proposed rule that had the potential to impact the future of Remote Therapeutic Monitoring (RTM) for 2023 and beyond.

 Examining the CMS Proposed Rule vs. Final Rule

 - Proposed Rule: CMS proposed to create 4 new “G” codes to replace 98980 and 98981 to bill for RTM Treatment Management Services.
 Two G codes were created for physicians and non-physician practitioners and two other G codes were created for non physician healthcare professionals, such as PTs and OTs.
 CMS proposed significant payment cuts for RTM treatment management services provided by the non physician healthcare professionals, including PTs and OTs.